-- + Subscription licenses cannot be terminated for a refund prior to expiring, and will run to completion. - + In some countries there are legal restrictions placed on the length of automatic-renewal subscriptions, therefore the subscription renewal terms may be different in some locations. - + The splash screen that appears when the Mbox v5 application launches provides information on the current license status, including expiration warnings.
-Additionally, the Mbox v5 application may provide notifications in the macOS Notification Center notifications must be enabled/allowed for the Mbox application. - + When using a soft-license subscription, the Mbox v5 software must connect to the internet periodically to check license validity.
-If the periodic check does not happen within a specific length of time 14 days the license will be invalidated and must be revalidated. - Mbox v5 subscription licenses do not license older versions of the Mbox software.
+- + Subscription licenses cannot be terminated for a refund prior to expiring, and will run to completion. - + Some countries may have legal restrictions placed on the length of automatic-renewal subscriptions, therefore the subscription renewal terms may be different in some locations.
+Currently this applies to Germany only. - + The splash screen that appears when the Mbox v5 application launches provides information on the current license status, including expiration warnings.
+Additionally, the Mbox v5 application may provide notifications in the macOS Notification Center notifications must be enabled/allowed for the Mbox application. - + When using a soft-license subscription, the Mbox v5 software must periodically check license validity.
+If the periodic check does not happen within 14 days the license will be invalidated and must be revalidated to restore full functionality.
+This periodic check requires a connection to the internet and happens each time the application is launched and once a day while the application is running.
+A successful validation will reset the period to 14 days.
+When validation is required within 8 days, a message will be shown on the splash screen and Preferences tab. - + Mbox v5 subscription licenses do not license older versions of the Mbox software.